cth3403/eprints/WoS metadata updater/readme.md

 e.g. ./wos.pl [archive] [eprint ids]

-You will need to place the search configuration file in:
+You will need to place the search configuration file (zz_wos.pl) in:
 archive/cfg/cfg.d